-The official statistical publications of Australia may be divided bibliographically into two main divisions, viz.:-(1) Commonwealth publications dealing both individually and collectively with the several States of the Commonwealth, and (2) State publications dealing with individual States only.
+- 1. Introductory.-The official statistical publications of Australia may be divided bibliographically into two main divisions, viz.:-(1) Commonwealth publications dealing both individually and collectively with the several States of the Commonwealth, and (2) State publications dealing with individual States only.
 Besides these there are a large number of publications issued regularly, which, though not wholly statistical, necessarily contain a considerable amount of statistical information.
-These are included in the lists given hereunder.

-- 1. Commonwealth Publications.-Commonwealth publications may be grouped under two heads, viz.:-(i.)
-Publications issued by the Commonwealth Statistician, and (ii.) departmental reports and papers. - (i.)
-Publications Issued by the Commonwealth Statistician.
-The following is a list of statistical publications issued from the Commonwealth Bureau of Census and Statistics since its inauguration and up to 30th June, 1908:-
+These are included in the lists given hereunder, which are revised to 30th November, 1910. - 2.
+Commonwealth Publications.-Commonwealth publications may be grouped under two heads, viz.:-(i.)
+Publications issued by the Commonwealth Statistician, and (ii.)
+Departmental Reports and Papers. - (i.)
+Publications issued by the Commonwealth Statistician.
+The following is a list of statistical publications issued from the Commonwealth Bureau of Census and Statistics since its inauguration and up to the 30th November, 1910:-

-Finance; Bulletin No. 1, 1901 to 1907.
+Finance-Bulletin No. 1, 1901 to 1907.

-Population and Vital Statistics; Bulletin No. 1, Population, 1901 to 1906.
+Population and Vital Statistics-Bulletin No. 1, Determination of the Population of Australia, 1901 to 1906.